The New Republic: 1914–1974: Early years

-Peretz ownership and eventual editorship, 1974–1979
+1974–1979: Peretz ownership and eventual editorship

 In March 1974, the magazine was purchased for $380,000 by Martin Peretz, a lecturer at Harvard University, from Gilbert A. Harrison.
-Peretz was a veteran of the New Left but had broken with the movement over its support of various Third World liberationist movements, particularly the Palestine Liberation Organization.
+Peretz was a veteran of the New Left, but had broken with the movement over its support of various Third World liberationist movements, particularly the Palestine Liberation Organization.
 Harrison continued editing the magazine and expected Peretz to let him continue running the magazine for three years.
 However, by 1975, when Peretz became annoyed at having his own articles rejected for publication while he was pouring money into the magazine to cover its losses, he fired Harrison.
-Much of the staff, including Walter Pincus, Stanley Karnow, and Doris Grumbach, was fired or quit and were replaced largely by recent Harvard graduates, who lacked journalistic experience.
+Much of the staff, including Walter Pincus, Stanley Karnow, and Doris Grumbach, were fired or quit and were replaced largely by recent Harvard graduates, who lacked journalistic experience.
 Peretz became the editor and served in that post until 1979.
-In 1980, it endorsed the moderate Republican John B. Anderson, who ran as an independent, rather than the Democratic incumbent Jimmy Carter.
+In 1980, the magazine endorsed the moderate Republican John B. Anderson, who ran as an independent, rather than the Democratic incumbent Jimmy Carter.
 As other editors were appointed, Peretz remained editor-in-chief until 2012.